UMAprotocol/docs/docs/tutorials/mint-farm-yusd.md

 ---
-title: Mint and Farm yUSD via EMP Tools
+title: Mint and Farm yUSD
-sidebar_label: With EMP Tools
+sidebar_label: Mint and Farm yUSD
 ---

 Minting yUSD tokens is easy with the [EMP Tools](http://tools.umaproject.org/),